gecio/gecio.github.io/docs/_imke/machinedeployments/machinedeployment/index.en.md

 ---
 # Add Machine Deployment

-To add a new Machine Deployment, use the `Add Machine Deployment` Button in the right top corner.
+To add a new Machine Deployment, use the `Add Machine Deployment` button in the upper right corner.

 ![add_node_deployment](add_nodedep.png)